netgen/ibexa-site-api/docs/introduction/index.rst

 2. ``FindService``

-  Provides methods to find Content and Locations using eZ Platform Repository Search API.
+  Provides methods to find Content and Locations using Ibexa Repository Search API.

 3. ``FilterService``